Building in a Container

 - --isar

 Use kas-isar container to build Isar image.
+To force the use of run0 over sudo, set KAS_SUDO_CMD=run0.

 - --with-loop-dev